Model

 VAE + WaveNet

-We implement an extensible version of a VAE with WaveNet as the autoregressive decoder.
+We extend the VAE with WaveNet as the autoregressive decoder.

 source